 Upon graduating, his mentor Michael Carvin recommended Eric to Jackie McLean.
 That led to a full scholarship for attending the Jackie McLean Institute at the Hartt School of Music, University of Hartford.
 While still a student at Hartt, Jackie invited Eric to join the Jackie McLean Quintet along with Rene McLean, Alan Palmer and Nat Reeves.
 For the next 15 years, until Jackie’s recent death, Eric was his drummer, following in the distinguished footsteps of drummers Michael Carvin, Billy Higgins, Jack DeJohnette and Tony Williams.
 Over those years, Eric recorded two CDs with Jackie and performed with him at major venues and festivals all over the Far East, Middle East, Latin America, Europe, the Caribbean, and the U.S.

 In addition to his touring and recording with Jackie McLean, Eric has also performed with a wide range of major jazz figures, including Pharaoh Sanders, Andrew Hill, Richard Davies, Claudia Acuña, Jason Moran, Greg Osby and Avishai Cohen.

-Felix Henkelhausen was born 1995 in Oldenburg (GE) and started with classical Piano and Cello lessons a an early age.
-Later he became interested in the Double Bass and started his Pre-Studies at the HfK Bremn with Prof. Detlev Beier at the age of 16.
+Felix Henkelhausen was born 1995 in Oldenburg (GE) and started taking classical piano and cello lessons at an early age.
+Later he became interested in the double bass and started his Pre-Studies at the HfK Bremn with Prof. Detlev Beier at the age of 16.

-Since 2014, Felix is studying at the Jazz-Institut Berlin with Prof. Greg Cohen and Marc Muellbauer.
-Other mentors have been, Robert Landfermann, Jim Black and Drew Gress.
+Since 2014, Felix has been studying at the Jazz-Institut Berlin with Prof. Greg Cohen and Marc Muellbauer.
+Other mentors have been Robert Landfermann, Jim Black and Drew Gress.